 While every privacy law is ultimately intended to benefit consumers, companies can also leverage these compliance frameworks to improve business efficiency and stand out.
 Actively assessing and improving the way your business stores and uses data can reduce duplicate datasets, make datasets more accessible, and allow your teams to consider better ways to store, share, or use data.

-The process of assessing data and organizing it translates to educating your team on where data sits and how it is used within your business.
+The process of assessing and organizing data translates to educating your team on where data sits and how it is used within your business.
 This can result in lower data storage costs, innovation in data use, and improved efficiency for teams that regularly need to engage with data and user requests.

 How Prioritizing Privacy Helps Improve Reach